Underactive Thyroid: Is Yours Being Overtreated?

 There’s nothing better than feeling like your healthy, usual self after taking medication for your hypothyroidism.
 However, if you start noticing symptoms like anxiety, fuzzy memory, diarrhea, heart palpitations or excessive sweating, this may be a sign that your underactive thyroid is being overtreated.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 If your thyroid gland is underactive — a condition called hypothyroidism — your body produces too little thyroid hormone.
 This can make you gain weight, feel depressed, fatigued and sensitive to cold temperatures.

-To feel your best, you need the right amount of replacement thyroid hormone in your system, stresses endocrinologist Mario Skugor, MD.
+“To feel your best, you need the right amount of replacement thyroid hormone in your system,” stresses endocrinologist Mario Skugor, MD.

-Be sure to report a weight gain or loss of 10 percent or more to your doctor right away, advises Dr. Skugor.
-This will help you avoid overtreatment or undertreatment.
+“Be sure to report a weight gain or loss of 10% or more to your doctor right away,” advises Dr. Skugor.
+“This will help you avoid overtreatment or undertreatment.”

 Yet even when you’re on the right dose for your weight, you may be getting more thyroid hormone than your body needs.
 Overtreatment places you at risk of developing heart arrhythmias and osteoporosis, a low bone-mass disorder that leads to easy fracturing.
 One study even reported that overtreatment is associated with increased cardiovascular risk.

-Whether you’re young, old or in between, don’t adjust the dose yourself if you think you’re being overtreated.
-Call your doctor and explain your symptoms.
-He or she will check your blood levels of thyroid hormone.
+“Whether you’re young, old or in between, don’t adjust the dose yourself if you think you’re being overtreated,” says Dr. Skugor.
+“Call your doctor and explain your symptoms.
+They will check your blood levels of thyroid hormone.
 The correct dose adjustment will soon have you feeling a whole lot better.”